-Concentration of land ownership and educational capital: two critical factors

-Latin America has the highest index for concentration of land ownership in the world, and the lack of significant development of land markets contradicts the view that agrarian reform has run its course.
-Recent studies have shown that transactions in land markets are carried out basically within the same strata of producers, without affecting the unequal structure of land ownership.
-12 Furthermore, evidence points to the fact that the most dynamic land markets are those located around the major cities and in areas of more recent settlement, which tend not to be the places where the poorest small farmers (peasants) are living.
+Concentration of land ownership and educational capital: two critical factors the lack of significant development of land markets contradicts the view that agrarian reform has run its course.
+Recent studies have shown that transactions in land markets are carried out basically within the same strata of producers, without affecting the unequal structure of land ownership12.
+Furthermore, evidence points to the fact that the most dynamic land markets are those located around the major cities and in areas of more recent settlement, which tend not to be the places where the poorest small farmers (peasants) are living.
 Thus, changes in the structure of land ownership have been minimal, and market forces have done little to extend access to this important resource to rural families, who have traditionally been denied ownership (Vogelgezang, 1996).